Adversaries monitoring Tor traffic crossing their jurisdictional border and reconstructing Tor circuits: Abstract

 \section{Abstract}

-{We model and analyze passive adversaries that monitors Tor traffic crossing the border of a jurisdiction an adversary is controlling.
-We show that a single adversary is able to connect incoming and outgoing traffic of their border, tracking the traffic, and cooperating adversaries are able to reconstruct parts of the Tor network, revealing user-server relationships.
-In our analysis we created two algorithms to estimate the capabilities of the adversaries.
-The first generates Tor-like traffic and the second analyzes and reconstructs the simulated data.}
+We model and analyze passive adversaries that monitor Tor traffic crossing the border of a jurisdiction the adversary is controlling.
+We show by simulations that a single jurisdiction is able to connect incoming and outgoing traffic of their border, tracking the traffic, and a coalition of jurisdictions is able to reconstruct parts of the Tor network, revealing user-website connections.
+We use two algorithms to estimate the capabilities of the adversaries, the first simulates a Tor network and the second analyzes data from the simulation and reconstructs the network.

 \textbf{Keywords.}\, Onion routing, anonymity, simulations.